 - PAD 655 Medicare and Medicaid, 3 credits

 - NUR 660 Nursing Care for the Older Adult, 3 credits

 - SWO 699 Independent Study in Aging, 3 credits

-Students who pursue this certificate concurrently with a graduate degree program at The College at Brockport should consult with their advisor to determine how credit earned for the certificate might be used toward their chosen degree.
+Students who pursue this certificate concurrently with a graduate degree program at SUNY Brockport should consult with their advisor to determine how credit earned for the certificate might be used toward their chosen degree.

 Student Learning OutcomesUpon completion of the program, students will be able to:

 - Students will gain awareness of the biological, psychological, and sociological foundations of aging in the United States.